mjschwenne/old-website/_posts/2021-06-22-understanding-the-ascent-method.md

 usemathjax: true
 ---
 It has been far longer than I would have prefered since I wrote a blog post.
-As I expected in my original GSoC proposual, the Held-Karp relaxation is proving to be quite difficult to implement.
+As I expected in my original GSoC proposal, the Held-Karp relaxation is proving to be quite difficult to implement.

 My mentors and I agreed that the branch and bound method discussed in Held and Karp's 1970 paper *The Traveling-Salesman Problem and Minimum Spanning Trees* which first required the implementation of the ascent method because it is used in the branch and bound method.
 For the last week and a half I have been implementing and debugging the ascent method and wanted to take some time to reflect on what I have learned.

 I will start by saying that as of the writing of this post, my version of the ascent method is not giving what I expect to be the optimal solution.
-For my testing, I took the graph which Held and Karp use in their example of the branch and bound method, a weighted $$\mathcal{K}_6$$, and converted to a directed but symmetric version given in the following adjcancy matrix.
+For my testing, I took the graph which Held and Karp use in their example of the branch and bound method, a weighted $$\mathcal{K}_6$$, and converted to a directed but symmetric version given in the following adjacency matrix.

 $$
 \begin{bmatrix}